Road surface: Gravel surface

 Gravel is known to have been used extensively in the construction of roads by soldiers of the Roman Empire (see Roman road) but in 1998 a limestone-surfaced road, thought to date back to the Bronze Age, was found at Yarnton in Oxfordshire, Britain.
 Applying gravel, or "metalling", has had two distinct usages in road surfacing.
 The term road metal refers to the broken stone or cinders used in the construction or repair of roads or railways, and is derived from the Latin metallum, which means both "mine" and "quarry".
 The term originally referred to the process of creating a gravel roadway.
 The route of the roadway would first be dug down several feet and, depending on local conditions, French drains may or may not have been added.
 Next, large stones were placed and compacted, followed by successive layers of smaller stones, until the road surface was composed of small stones compacted into a hard, durable surface.
 "Road metal" later became the name of stone chippings mixed with tar to form the road-surfacing material tarmac.
 A road of such material is called a "metalled road" in Britain, a "paved road" in Canada and the US, or a "sealed road" in parts of Canada, Australia and New Zealand.

 A granular surface can be used with a traffic volume where the annual average daily traffic is 1,200 vehicles per day or less.
 There is some structural strength if the road surface combines a sub base and base and is topped with a double-graded seal aggregate with emulsion.
 Besides the 4929 km of granular pavements maintained in Saskatchewan, around 40% of New Zealand roads are unbound granular pavement structures.

 The decision whether to pave a gravel road or not often hinges on traffic volume.
 It has been found that maintenance costs for gravel roads often exceed the maintenance costs for paved or surface-treated roads when traffic volumes exceed 200 vehicles per day.
+Despite this, different jurisdictions set and follow different guidelines; for example, the state of Vermont recommends considering to pave a gravel road only at 500 vehicles per day.

 Pavement ends and turns into gravel surface road.

 Some communities are finding it makes sense to convert their low-volume paved roads to aggregate surfaces.